Rocksmith+

-Overview
+Software

 Rocksmith+ is a follow-up to the original Rocksmith franchise, with a major change to a subscription-based music education service.
 Using their own instruments, users play along to songs in the Rocksmith+ library, with genres including rock, pop, hip hop, country, Latin and R&B. For piano, the platform includes arrangements from pop, classical, soundtracks, and other genres.

 Players can connect an acoustic, electric, or bass guitar via a special USB jack (called the Rocksmith Real Tone cable), audio interface, or via a smartphone’s microphone with the use of the free Rocksmith+ Connect mobile app.
 Players can also use Rocksmith Workshop to create and add their own guitar arrangements.
 Ubisoft also offers a free guitar tuning app for iOS and Android called Rocksmith Tuner.

 In addition to guitar, Rocksmith+ also offers piano lessons, with the choice of a falling notes 3D interface or traditional sheet music view.
 At the piano feature’s initial launch, Rocksmith+ offered 400 piano arrangements from artists including Coldplay, Billy Joel, and covers from Elton John, Van Halen and Pantera.